foligny/gulp-requirejs/README.md

 + Regular maintain and version upgrade after the chinese National Day.

 # Instruction
-+ All defined modules should in one particular directory like `./modules`, any other modules or libs outside the directory will just import their contents, without any processing.
++ All defined modules should in one particular directory like `./modules`, any other third-party modules, libs, plugins outside the directory will just import their contents, without any processing.
 + When `opts.path` undeclared, all module name(auto added) and module dependent name should be relative path **without dot, oblique at the beginning or extname at the end**.
 + When `opts.path` declared, module name would be `path config` value, not original relative path.
 + Only optimize `define` module, non-support with `require`, which means error throw.
-+ Non-support with requirejs plugin, which means error throw.

 # Feature
 + Support single requirejs file optimize.
 (Finished, maybe some bug not coveraged by UT)
 + Support multi requirejs file optimize.
 (Finished, maybe some bug not coverage by UT)
 + Support specific config options `path`.
 (Half-Finished, maybe some bug not coverage by UT the path maps modules in the specific directory, or others outside the directory)
-+ Files not in this directory will import.
++ Files outside the directory will import.
 Third-party `requirejs` specific module or libs like `jquery` would import into the optimized file without processing.(Finished, maybe some bug not coverage by UT)
++ Partial plugin support, when you have dependency like `define['html!template/main'],function(template){})`, error event doesn't emit anymore since v0.8.0, and optional import the plugin contents by `opts.plugin`.
+  Because of directly import, maybe you should add explicit plugin module name manually, any way, tough stuff.
+  (Pending).

-## options
+# options
-Only three config options provided now.
+Four config options provided now.
 ```javascript
 {
     // the baseUrl to search modules, relative to `gulpfile.js`